Hadgarh Wildlife Sanctuary: Geography

 The sanctuary lies in the catchment of Salandi river, a major tributary of the river Baitarani.
 Besides the Salandi river, the other perennial and seasonal streams are Mukta stream, Ghagara stream, Pitanau stream, Andheri stream, Suranga stream, Chakratirtha stream and Bentokholi stream.
-A large stagnant water body (31.83 km2) of river Salandi, called as Hadagarh reservoir is found inside the Sanctuary and is the important wetlands of this Sanctuary that attracts a variety of water birds both migratory and resident.
-Hadgarh sanctuary is linked to Similipal tiger reserve and Kuladiha wildlife sanctuary.
+A large stagnant water body (31.83 km2) of river Salandi, called Hadagarh reservoir is located inside the Sanctuary and is the important wetlands of this Sanctuary that attracts a variety of water birds both migratory and resident.
+Hadgarh sanctuary is linked to Similipal tiger reserve and Kuldiha wildlife sanctuary.

 It is located on the Chota Nagpur Plateau in northeastern Odisha.
 The primary plant community is mixed deciduous forests, including Sal (Shorea robusta).
 It is in the Eastern Highlands moist deciduous forests ecoregion.
 The Salandi River here flows between two mountains, the Hadgarh Dam was not accidentally built right here, today it is the biggest tourist attraction of this area.

+Wildlife

-This sanctuary has a wide range of fauna, such as leopard, tiger, fishing cat, jungle cat, langur, pangolin, wolf and hyena.
+This sanctuary has a wide range of fauna, such as leopard, tiger, fishing cat, jungle cat, langur, pangolin, wolf and hyena..
+The sanctuary is home to 156 bird species from 56 families.